 The Ingredients

 - Pork Tenderloin.
-Pork tenderloin is the best cut of pork to use for pork stir fry (and Pork Fried Rice).
-Not only is it low in fat, but it cooks quickly which is always a bonus when making a stir fry recipe.
-This is cut into cubes not strips.
+Pork tenderloin is the best cut of pork to use for stir fry (and Pork Fried Rice) since it cooks quickly.

 - Noodles.
-I enjoy using whole-wheat spaghetti or linguine for this recipe for the added boost of B vitamins, fiber, and iron.
-However, traditional rice noodles are also delish.
-If you can find soba noodles (which are Japanese and made with buckwheat flour) those are scrumptious here too.
+I enjoy using whole-wheat spaghetti or linguine for this recipe, however, traditional rice noodles are also delish.
+If you can find soba noodles those are scrumptious here too.
 (Noodle fiend?
 Don’t miss this Chicken Chow Mein.)

 - Soy Sauce.
 Lends this dish some essential umami flavor.
 To control the seasoning, I use low-sodium soy sauce and season with extra salt, to taste.